English Literature - A Level

 English Literature A Level Transition Pack – We have prepared some information on our website to show you the kind of work that you will be doing at level 3 and to help you prepare for September.

 In this unit we study dramatic comedy through William Shakespeare’s ‘The Taming of the Shrew’ and Oscar Wilde’s ‘The Importance of Being Earnest’.
 We also study a prose text, Andrea Levy’s ‘Small Island’ and an anthology of comic poetry in the first year.

 In this unit we study a range of short extracts as preparation for the unseen critical analysis question on the exam and we also study 3 set texts: ‘The Handmaid’s Tale’ by Margaret Atwood, Blake’s ‘Songs of Innocence and Experience’ and ‘The Kite Runner’ by Khaled Hosseini.

 Students have to produce 2 essays exploring literary texts of their choosing through the lens of different critical theories.

-This is a 2 year, linear course but there is an opportunity to take it for 1 year and to achieve an AS Level instead of the full A Level.
-The A Level is assessed through 2 exams and a non-examined assessment (coursework).
+This is a 2 year, linear course and is assessed through 2 exams and a non-examined assessment (coursework).